clbartolome/cloud-native-dev-demo/README.md

 Login into the cli where you're going to execute the installation (admin user).

-Use the `install.sh`file to configure the folloing components:
+Use the `install.sh`file to configure the following components:

-- Gitea
+- Gitea: repository + 2 demo projects initialized.
-- CodeReady
+- CodeReady: single instance.
-- Tekton
+- Tekton: openshift pipelines operator.
-- GitOps
+- GitOps: openshift gitops operator.
-- Jaeger
+- Jaeger: all in one instance.

 ## Demos